Tsum Valley Trek

 Day 16: Gumba Lungdang - Lokpa (7hrs)

-Start early as today may be demanding.
+Start early, as today may be demanding.
 Take the upward track from Gumba Lungdang and cross Laudang Khola, staying on the south bank of Shiar Khola.
 Navigate through deep gorges and shaky bridges to reach Ripchet (2,470m), a picturesque valley of barley and buckwheat with chortens in the fields surrounded by pine forests.
-Descend the steep stairs to Ghumlong (2,130m), a lone lodge on the river, which was passed six days ago.
+Descend the steep stairs to Ghumlong (2,130m), a lone lodge on the river that passed six days ago.
 Climb through the temperate forest to reach Lokpa (2,240m) and stay in a comfortable lodge there.

 Day 17: Lokpa - Tatopani (875m)

-The trek from Lokpa to Tatopani (hot spring) takes 7 to 8 hours and primarily consists of a descent.
+The trek from Lokpa to Tatopani (a hot spring) takes 7 to 8 hours and primarily consists of a descent.
 Upon arrival, soothe your weary muscles in the hot spring and rejuvenate after several days of hiking.

 Day 18: Tatopani - Sotikhola (720m)